Skip to main content

 KameleoonException.NotTargetedCurrent visitor is not targeted

-KameleoonException.JSONParseCouldn't pass JSON value
+KameleoonException.JSONParseCouldn't parse JSON value

-KameleoonException.NumberParseCouldn't pass Number value
+KameleoonException.NumberParseCouldn't parse Number value

 import { useEffect, useCallback } from 'react';